ejbills/Customizable-Reddit-Newsletter/README.md

 To run this program on a cron schedule, specify **--cron True** (runs the weekly check).
 To run the cron job specified for the daily check, include **--cron True --daily True** in the build command.

 If you wish to utilize the built-in scheduled freebies scrape, include no flags within the build command.
-This will default the program to run a check every Saturday at 6:00AM, with daily checks every hour.
+This will default the program to run a check every Saturday at 6:00AM, with daily checks running once every day.

 ```bash
   py main.py --cron [True/False] --daily [True/False]